PF

 Instructions

 1. 1Place the shrimp in a colander and rinse with cool water until thawed.
-Let the shrimp drain until ready to use.
+Let drain completely while you prepare other ingredients.

-2. 2In a small bowl stir together the sriracha, soy sauce, brown sugar, and about 1 Tbsp juice from the lime.
+2. 2In a small bowl, whisk together the sriracha sauce, soy sauce, brown sugar, and juice from half the lime.
 Set the sauce aside.

-3. 3Fill a medium sauce pot with water, place a lid on top, and bring to a boil over high heat.
-Once boiling, add the ramen noodles (without the flavoring packet) and continue to boil until the noodles are tender.
-Drain the noodles in a colander (if using the same colander for the shrimp, make sure to wash it with soap and water first).
+3. 3Fill a medium pot with water, cover with a lid, and bring to a boil over high heat.
+Once boiling, add the ramen noodles (discard the flavoring packet) and cook 3–4 minutes, stirring occasionally, until tender.
+Drain the noodles in a colander and set aside.

 Nutrition — Per Serving